techdivision/import-docs/02.getting-started/03.configuration/04.clean-up/docs.md

 ### Categories

-Clean-Up functionality for the category import is available for
+As the category functionality in Magento is less complicated, the clean-up actually only provides one flag for the

 * [URL Rewrites](#url-rewrites-category) (`clean-up-url-rewrites`)